RaeesBhatti/skycatch-project/README.md

 in the latest specs.
 * We're trying to get `string` value for most of the properties.
 Which results in sub-optimal representations some times.
-* There is some problem with XP tags representation in EXIF data.
+* There is some problem with XP (XP Comment and XP Author) tags representation in EXIF data.